NueltCodes/NueltCodes/README.md

 Full Stack Developer/Graphics Designer
 ------------------------------------

-I am a ful stack developer who loves react and react-native💓.
+I am a full stack developer who loves react, python and react-native💓.
 At first started as a graphics designer and then transcended into programming. why not check my repo and let my codes speak for me.

 * 🌍  Remote
 * ✉️  You can contact me at [olaniranemmanuelt@gmail.com](mailto:olaniranemmanuelt@gmail.com)